Modernism and Organicism: Dialogues between Art, Philosophy and Science

 Tatjana Petzer, Karl-Franzens-Universität Graz: Wilhelm Ostwald’s Energetics and the Aesthetics of Transformation

 Isabel Wünsche, Constructor University, Bremen: Wilhelm Ostwald and Psychic Energies in Color Design

 Fiorenza Toccafondi, Università degli Studi di Firenze: Gestalt and Gestaltung

 Carlotta Castellani, Università degli Studi di Urbino Carlo Bo: From Rhythm to Gestaltung in Abstract Film

 Linda Dalrymple Henderson.
 Writing Modern Art and Science – An Overview; Science in Context 17(4), 423–466 (2004).

-Beyond Art: A Third Culture: A Comparative Study in Cultures Art and Science in 20th Century Austria and Hungary, ed. by Peter Weibel, Springer, Vienna 2005.
+Beyond Art: A Third Culture: A Comparative Study in Cultures Art and Science In 20th Century Austria and Hungary, ed. by Peter Weibel, Springer, Vienna 2005.

 Biocentrism and Modernism, ed. by Oliver A.I.
-Botar, Isabel Wünsche, Routledge, London-New York 2011.
+Botar and Isabel Wünsche, Routledge, London-New York 2011.

 The Routledge Companion to Biology in Art and Architecture, ed. by Charissa N. Terranova and Meredith Tromble, Routledge, New York-London 2017.